WojtekMs/Cybersecurity-Tips/offensive/nmap/notes.md

 - nmap-vulners repository

 After downloading, go to folder which contains both repositories and use command
-- nmap --script vulscan, nmap-vulners -sV [ip-addr-target]
+- nmap -sV --script vulscan/vulscan.nse,nmap-vulners/vulners.nse [ip-addr-target]

 ### Vulnerabilities
 If the host has vulnerabilities on certain ports, the script will show them.
 Each vulnerability has a score which shows how easy it is to use them [10.0 very easy, 1.0 very hard].